AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Informal worship

-Informal worship is a type of non-liturgical worship, sometimes ‘spontaneous’ or ‘charismatic’ in nature.
+Informal worship involves non-liturgical practices that are sometimes ‘spontaneous’ or ‘charismatic’ in nature.

 Intention (niyyah)